jtlapp/subtap/README.md

 ## Overview

 `subtap` is a test runner for debugging test suites by selectively running subtests.
-It is also a TAP pretty-printer that emphasizes making even subtle differences between found and wanted values obvious at a glance.
+It is optionally also a TAP pretty-printer that emphasizes making even subtle differences between found and wanted values obvious at a glance.

 `subtap` numbers the root subtests across all of the test files.
 A "root subtest" is a test whose parent is the root `tap` test of a file.
 The `-r` option provides test numbers and restricts the run to only those tests.
 The user can also control whether the test run exits when a subtest throws an exception and how many root subtests may fail before bailing out of the test run.